-Day in and day out, pandemic or not, public health is a discipline that relies on people.
-Unfortunately, a lack of sufficient, predictable funding has led to challenges in supporting these roles, recruiting top talent, and retaining this expertise.
+The infrastructure of rural public health relies on people, day in and day out, pandemic or not.
+In rural areas, many local health departments perform more clinical services than in non-rural communities, due in part to a lack of health care providers.
+Rural public health department staff know their communities and have strong relationships with residents and community partners.
+Unfortunately, a lack of sufficient, predictable funding has led to challenges in supporting rural public health professionals, recruiting top talent, and retaining this expertise.
 At the same time, public health challenges have increased.
-Impending retirements, staff that do not reflect the demographics of their communities, and positions tied only to specific ailments/funding streams have led to both a shortage in people power and a lack of flexibility to meet new challenges.
+Impending retirements, staff that do not reflect all facets of the demographics of their communities, and positions tied only to specific ailments/funding streams have led to both a shortage in people power and a lack of flexibility to meet new challenges.

 We are incredibly grateful the Congress included specific funds in the American Rescue Plan focused on building the public health workforce.
-This infusion of funds is critical in the short term and provide a bridge while the Committee's workforce effort is underway.
-We urge you to take this opportunity to leverage this time to build out the systems and funding needed to improve the recruitment and retention of the governmental public health workforce for the long-term so that we can meet our national public health goals.
+NACCHO urges Congress to take this opportunity to leverage this time to build out the systems and funding needed to improve the recruitment and retention of the governmental public health workforce for the long-term so that we can meet our national public health goals in all communities.